bazelbuild/bazel-blog/_posts/2023-02-06-intellij-h2-2022-community-update.md

 ## Welcome!
 Welcome to the inaugural edition of the Bazel Plugin for IntelliJ community update!
 We hope to build a stronger and more inclusive community, and encourage more participation by keeping you informed on what’s happening in this space.

-We welcome feedback!
-Please provide your thoughts on this edition by filling out [this feedback form](https://forms.gle/HiXcoixbr7TqySHs9).

 ## Product highlights
 In November 2022, several members of the Bazel community gathered together in New York for [BazelCon](https://opensourcelive.withgoogle.com/events/bazelcon2022), an annual event hosted by the Google Bazel Team.
 The following videos are available on-demand and provide a lot of valuable insights: